Nistertal-Bad Marienberg station: Operations

 Nistertal-Bad Marienberg station is served only by local services.
 It lies on the Oberwesterwald Railway (Au (Sieg)–Altenkirchen (Westerwald)–Westerburg–Limburg (Lahn) (timetable route 461), which was operated between December 2004 and December 2014 by vectus Verkehrsgesellschaft and since December 2014 by DreiLänderBahn, a subsidiary of Hessische Landesbahn.
 Each day, the line is served by hourly RB 90 (Westerwald-Sieg-Bahn) services under the Rhineland-Palatinate regular-interval integrated timetable on behalf of Zweckverband SPNV Nord (northern Rhineland-Palatinate rail transport association).
 Additional services run on the Betzdorf–Altenkirchen section from Monday to Friday during the peak hour meaning that there are services at 30-minute intervals.

 The line was served from 1998 by older, refurbished Stadler GTW 2/6 railcars and since 2006 by newer Coradia LINT 27 (class 640) and two-part LINT 41 (class 648) railcars manufactured by Alstom LHB.

 Eifel-Westerwald-Sieg diesel network

 The line was re-tendered in September 2011 as part of the Eifel-Westerwald-Sieg diesel network.
 In the course of this call for tenders, the Oberwesterwaldbahn service (RB 28) was renamed the Westerwald-Sieg-Bahn (RB 90) from the December 2014 timetable change and its route was extended from Au (Sieg) to Siegen.
+In the 2026 timetable, the following service stops at the station: